Tulimoa

 When you create a Tulimoa account, we store your email address (used for magic-link login), your name, your display name and your language preference.
 These data are stored for the duration of your account.
 Legal basis: Art.
 6 (1) (b) GDPR (performance of contract).
 You can delete your account at any time yourself.

-When you submit a SaaS listing, we store the data you enter (product name, URL, description, country, tags, optional logo and gallery images, optional video URL, chosen tier).
+When you submit a SaaS listing, we store the data you enter (product name, URL, description, country, tags, optional logo and gallery images, optional video URL).
 Published listings are visible to anyone visiting the directory.
 You can edit or delete your listings from your profile at any time.

 Authentication (magic-link emails) and storage run on Supabase (Supabase, Inc., USA).
 The Supabase project with your data is hosted in the EU (eu-central-1, Frankfurt).
 A data-processing agreement under Art.
 28 GDPR is in place with Supabase.